loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 ```

 This test is clearly not describing a final solution, for example there is no Product model and repository involved.
 However, it's a good first increment that drives enough of the initial controller implementation.
+This shows the power of unit testing - you can test this new controller method in isolation, independent from the other moving parts of the
+application, even before those other parts are implemented!

 Run `npm test` and watch the test fail with a helpful error message: